Hakkoda Mountains 八甲田山

 Ski among the snow monsters in winter, and trek through virgin forests in the warmer months

-Volcanic eruptions created the natural paradise around Mt.
-Hakkoda.
+Volcanic eruptions created the natural paradise around the Hakkoda Mountains.
 Virgin alpine forests, swamps, marshes, and snow monsters are all found here.

 - Hiking the trails from the top of the ropeway